spiceminecraft/Nexo-Documentation/general-usage/commands.md

 ## 📩 Manual Pack Sending

-This command allows you to send the pack to a group of players.\
+This command allows you to send the resource pack to a group of players, in case the default application of the pack failed.
-Useful if the automatic sending failed or for testing

 #### Usage: `/nexo pack <player>`